cepdnaclk/e19-4yp-AI-Dirven-Latency-Constrained-Resource-Management-In-Kubernetes/docs/README.md

 OpenTelemetry and serve as the foundation for predicting future resource demands.
 ![Workload Profiler](./images/workloadprofiler.png)

+### Cold-Start Mitigation Module
+This module is also deployed within each pod to reduce the delays associated with starting new pods.
+By using pre-trained models and incremental online learning techniques, it predicts the resource requirements of a pod before it starts, enabling  proactive resource pre-allocation.
+This approach ensures that new pods can quickly become operational without causing service interruptions or performance degradation.
+Moreover, by predicting resource needs in advance, the system can reduce the time it takes to allocate the necessary resources, thus decreasing startup latency and improving the overall responsiveness of the system.

 ## Experiment Setup and Implementation

 ## Results and Analysis